 The author of the winning novel will be offered representation by Curtis Brown plus a prize of £5,000, while the first runner-up will receive a place on a three-month novel-writing course at Curtis Brown Creative, and a mentoring session with one of the Curtis Brown literary agent team.

-To enter, all you need to do is send us the opening (up to) 10,000 words of your novel (including any prologue) and a one-page synopsis of up to 1,000 words.
+To enter, all you need to do is send us the opening (up to) 10,000 words of your novel (including any prologue) and a one-page synopsis of up to 1,000 words but if you can, keep it shorter than that – 500 words is perfect.
 Find out more about the prize and how to enter here.

 Anna Davis previously shared some of her advice for preparing your application.
 Here she shares fourteen more tips specifically focused on writing a compelling synopsis…